 There’s a big misconception out there that learning how to code is just for people looking to build a career in programming.
 The reality?
 Every single professional could benefit from knowing some coding basics — particularly marketers.
-As digital marketing tactics become more prominent, the required skillsets of marketing pros are changing and require knowledge of tactics utilizing HTML, CSS and other front-end development technologies.
+As digital marketing tactics become more prominent, the required skillsets of marketing pros are changing and require knowledge of tactics utilizing HTML, CSS, and other front-end development technologies.

-Let’s take a look at just a few of the ways adding coding skills to your tool belt can help make you an even more valuable asset to your organization!
+Let’s take a look at just a few of the ways that adding coding skills to your tool belt can help make you an even more valuable asset to your organization!

 #1 Rock Your Company Website